escowin/wireframe-blueprint/docs/simplified-html-export.md

-# Simplified HTML Export Format
+# Ultra-Simplified HTML Export Format

 ## Overview

-The HTML export functionality has been enhanced to generate cleaner, more developer-friendly HTML output.
-Instead of including inline styles directly on elements, the export now moves all styling information to HTML comments while preserving the essential class and id attributes.
+The HTML export functionality has been enhanced to generate ultra-clean, developer-friendly HTML output.
+The export now generates minimal HTML structure containing only essential class and id attributes, with all styling information preserved in the saved JSON for reference when needed.

 ## Why This Change?